rfelixallen/inhospitable/README.md

 a simple of survival in a cold wasteland

 TODO for Extra Features
-* Fix Combat
-** Human can attack monster by walking into it
 * Perlin noise map generation
 * Random Bunker Generation
 * Add in Color